chipsalliance/Caliptra/doc/Caliptra.md

     * Other examples include SmartNIC and accelerators
   * Over time, the scope includes further datacenter devices
     * SSD, HDD, BMC, DIMM

+Note that Caliptra reference code (including RTL and firmware) is intended to be adopted as-is, without modification.

 Explicitly out of scope is how silicon integration into backend work is performed such as: